The Web’s Big Build (WBB) is a 100% not-for-profit, community initiative to help implement the next phase of the World Wide Web (WWW), together.

-The aim of the initiative is to enshrine the freedom, democracy and joy of our entire digital world, and usher in the next phase of possibility for our civilisation.
+The aim of the initiative is to enshrine the freedom, democracy and joy of our emerging digital world, and usher in a new era of possibility for humanity.

-To achieve this aim, the objective is to usher in the next phase of the WWW (the web), specifically by giving all of us free access to new technology developed by the inventor of the web, Sir Tim Berners-Lee, in partnership with the Massachusetts Institute of Technology (MIT).
+To achieve this, the objective is to usher in the next phase of the WWW (the web), specifically by giving all of us ready access to new technology developed by the inventor of the web, Sir Tim Berners-Lee, in partnership with the Massachusetts Institute of Technology (MIT).

-Known as Solid, the new technology gives every internet user complete over their online data and assets, by decentralising them into user-owned Personal Online Data Stores - otherwise known as PODs, or ‘digital homes’.
+Known as Solid, the new technology gives every internet user complete control over their online data and assets, by decentralising them into user-controlled Personal Online Data Stores - otherwise known as PODs, or ‘digital homes’.

 You can find technical information about Solid here: https://solidproject.org/